doxeylab/phylocorrelate/README.md

 ## Generating the necessary data files and BLAST database

-**Warning: not recommended unless you have a supercomputer or are willing to wait weeks for the analyses to complete.**
+**Warning: very computationally expensive.**

-Instructions on how to download and analyse the PFAM/TIGRFAM/KO tables go here.
+Instructions on how to download and analyze the PFAM/TIGRFAM/KO tables go here.

 ## Running the app locally